Заклади кваліфікованого медсестринського догляду

 Довідковий матеріал щодо пандемії COVID-19 та пансіонатів для осіб похилого віку

 1. 1.
 Centers for Medicare and Medicaid Services: COVID-19 Nursing Home Data.
-Accessed 8/19/2022.
+Accessed August 2024.

 Спостереження за доглядом

 Physicians must complete the initial admission of residents to a nursing home.
-Then they may delegate routine follow-up of residents to a nurse practitioner or physician assistant, who alternate with the physician in visiting residents.
+Then they may delegate follow-up of residents to a nurse practitioner or physician assistant, who alternate with the physician in visiting residents.
 Visits must be done as often as medically necessary but not less than every 30 days for the first 90 days and at least once every 60 days thereafter; however, some states require a minimum of one visit every 30 days.
-For long-term care patients, nurse practitioners may provide independent care of the residents (patients) depending on whether their state allows independent practice.
+For long-term care patients, nurse practitioners may provide independent care of the residents (patients) depending on whether their state allows independent practice (1, 2).

 The federal and state governments are legally responsible for ensuring that a facility is providing good care; surveyors attempt to assess a facility’s performance and to detect deficiencies by monitoring outcome measures, observing care, interviewing patients and staff members, and reviewing clinical records.